ibm-cloud-docs/secure-enterprise/catalog-manifest.md

     :   Specifies a default variation that is selected for your users when multiple variations are compatible with or requird to deploy your architecture.
 Your users can select a different variation if it's included in the `flavors` property.
 The value is the `name` of the variation.
 To use this property, you must also set `dependency_version_2` to `true`.
 If not set, then a default variation is not provided for your users.

     `optional` [Experimental]{: tag-purple}
     :   Specifies whether the dependency is required or not required.
 The default value is `false`.
 To use this property, you must also set `dependency_version_2` to `true`.

     `on_by_default` [Experimental]{: tag-purple}
     :   Specifies whether an optional dependency is selected for users when they add your deployable architecture to a project from a catalog.
-Users can deselect the component if they do not want it.
+Users can deselect the architecture if they do not want it.
 The default value is `false`.
 To use this property, you must also set `dependency_version_2` and `optional` to `true`.

     `input_mapping` (optional) [Experimental]{: tag-purple}
     :   Section header that specifies the values that are referenced between the compatible architecture and the architecture that you're onboarding.
 To use this property, you must also set `dependency_version_2` to `true`.